 Accommodation providers

-A key element of the response is the delivery of a nightly program of free activities which aim to divert school leavers from high risk behaviour and engage them in an alcohol and drug-free, schoolies-only, area.
+A central feature of the response is a nightly schedule of free activities specifically created to steer school leavers from high-risk behaviour and engage them in an alcohol-free and drug-free, Schoolies-only zone.

 Getting it right with your house rules

 - Schoolies accommodation rules should be applicable for residents at all other times of the year.
-For example, you should only impose noise restrictions and charge schoolies a bond if this is normal practice for all tenants, year round.
+For example, you should only impose noise restrictions and charge school leavers a bond if this is normal practice for all tenants, year-round.

-- Clearly outline your house rules and terms and conditions—at enquiry stage and prior to accepting a booking, a payment or check in.
-Include any cancellation fees, charges in your booking terms and conditions, as well as rules regarding room inspections, visitors, and balcony access.
+- Clearly outline your house rules and terms and conditions - at enquiry stage and prior to accepting a booking, taking payment or check in.
+Include any cancellation fees, charges in your booking terms and conditions, as well as rules about room inspections, visitors, and balcony access.

 - Reiterate the house rules to your guests upon check in and consider getting a signature of acknowledgment for your records and/or leaving a copy in the room.